oclif/oclif.github.io/docs/faqs.md

 ### Should I use npm or yarn?

 It really doesn't make that much of a difference.
 If you're just getting started, keep it simple and use npm which comes with node.
 We like to use yarn internally as it's a bit faster and we find the lockfiles friendlier.

+### How can I make oclif run faster?

+If you're using npx, install it first with `npm install -g oclif`.
+This won't stay current with updates though, so you'll need to run `npm update -g oclif` to get new versions of the generator.